 As we all navigate this unprecedented situation with the COVID-19 outbreak, the Human Resources office is committed to assisting Mercer employees through this time.
-The information provided in the sections below will hopefully assist you and answer some of the questions you may have.
+The information provided in the sections below will hopefully assist you and answer some of the questions you may have as well as provide resources on mental, emotional and social well-being.
 Our office is available to answer any additional questions or provide you with direction on where to find those answers.
-We will be adding additional content in the coming days, so please continue to check this website for further information.

 Emotional/Physical Health & Well-being